Microscopic Polyangiitis (MPA)

 With treatment, most people with MPA have a good outcome.
 Your healthcare provider can help you manage the condition.
 They may give you advice about dealing with medicine side effects and preventing infections.

 You will likely need close follow-up to watch for possible relapse.
 It’s very important to stick with your medicine routine.
 This can help to prevent complications and organ damage.
 It's also important to keep up physical activity and good nutrition, even if you don’t feel your best.
-Your healthcare provider can help you with the best treatment plan for you.
-Work closely with your provider to have the best outcome.
+Your provider can help you with the best treatment plan for you.
+Work closely with them for the best outcome.

 Key points about microscopic polyangiitis